Contract Functionality Implementation: General Information

-In MYOB Advanced, contracts reflect the binding agreements your organization has with its customers and the specific terms of these agreements.
-During the implementation process, you perform the initial system configuration, define the entities used in a contract, and enter the basic terms of each contract into MYOB Advanced.
+In MYOB Acumatica, contracts reflect the binding agreements your organization has with its customers and the specific terms of these agreements.
+During the implementation process, you perform the initial system configuration, define the entities used in a contract, and enter the basic terms of each contract into MYOB Acumatica.

 These initial tasks must be performed before you can implement the steps related to the fulfillment of a contract, such as setting it up, activating it, recording contract usage, billing the contract, changing the terms of the contract, renewing or terminating the contract.